kemaleren/pdbalign/README.md

   [PDB database](<http://www.rcsb.org/pdb/explore/explore.do?structureId=3csy>))

 We want to include chains I, K, M, which represent the three GP1 monomers, and chains J, L, N, which represent the GP2 monomers.
-The utility is run using the following command:
+The script is run using the following command:

     pdbalign.py ebola.fasta 3CSY.pdb I,K,M,J,L,N ebola